kdeldycke/awesome-billing/readme.md

 - [Idempotency in the context of payments](https://developers.google.com/standard-payments/reference/idempotency) - “Idempotency prevents race conditions.
 Idempotency dictates that multiple identical requests from the same client do not result in a different final state.”

+- [Optimizing payments with machine learning](https://dropbox.tech/machine-learning/optimizing-payments-with-machine-learning) - Describes a classic payment workflow, then how machine learning can replace hard-coded business rules and fine-tune the payment failures/retries loop to increase the success rates of charges.

 ## Fraud

 There's monetary incentives to exploit your business.
 Be prepared to fight hordes of fraudsters and shady users.